aserranoga/MS-Reporter/Readme.md

 - Allows to choose between reporting a fixed number of decimal places or a fixed number of significant figures
 - Optionally compares the calculated m/z values with experimental data, reporting the best match and the ppm error for each protonation state (and for [M]).
-- Reports all values in plain ASCII text.
+- Reports all values in plain ASCII text and in Markdown format.

 Configuration:
 --------------